IrisPfister/ProjetoTransportadorPCD/README.md

 ## 🌍 Final Note

-Accessibility is not a privilege — it is **a right, dignity, and citizenship**.
+Accessibility is not a privilege, it is **a right, dignity, and citizenship!**.